The Ohio State University

 The Nursing Student Loan interest rate is currently 5%.
 No interest accumulates while you are enrolled at least half-time or during the nine-month grace period.
 Repayment of principal and interest begins nine months after you graduate, withdraw, or drop below half-time enrollment.
 Borrowers may be allowed up to ten years for repayment of this loan.

-To accept this loan, review the loan terms on the Nursing Student Loan Disclosure and Self-Certification, complete and sign the Self-Certification form, and return it to the Student Financial Aid Office.
+To accept this loan, review the loan terms on the Nursing Student Loan Disclosure and Self-Certification, complete and sign the Self-Certification form, and return it to Student Financial Aid.

 If you accept this loan, you must complete and sign a promissory note.
 An e-mail notification will inform you when your electronic promissory note is available for your signature at the Office of Financial Services website.
 Once the note is completed and signed online, the funds will be disbursed into your account.

 If you prefer to sign a paper note, the website will give you an option to request a paper copy, which will be mailed to the address you request.
-Once the note is completed, signed, and returned to Student Loan Services, the funds will be disbursed into your account.
+Once the note is completed, signed, and returned to The Office of the University Bursar, the funds will be disbursed into your account.